This page was updated on 08 January 2021. To view changes, please see page updates

 - the transition officer—if they are working with the young person on skills for maintaining safe and stable housing after care

-- the Specialist Services coordinator—if they are working with the young person on after-care disability and therapeutic support needs
+- the Specialist Services clinician—if they are working with the young person on after-care disability and therapeutic support needs

 - the young person’s carer